What Are the Symptoms of ADHD?

 Impulsivity.
 People who are overly impulsive seem unable to think before they act.
 As a result, they may blurt out answers to questions or inappropriate comments, or run into the street without looking.
 Their impulsivity may make it difficult for them to wait for things they want or to take their turn in games.
 They may grab a toy from another child or hit when they are upset.
 They often have difficulty making and keeping friends.

-ADHD often coexists with other conditions, such as depression, anxiety, conduct disorder, and oppositional defiant disorder.
+ADHD often coexists with other conditions, such as learning disabilities, depression, anxiety, conduct disorder, and oppositional defiant disorder.
 Some symptoms may overlap with other medical conditions, as well.